YOUR COMMENTS AND SUGGESTIONS ARE IMPORTANT TO US

 You will be provided with a written record of the statement of the investigation and its conclusions.

-Complaints received by Teldoc will be reviewed at Operational Management Team Meetings to ensure any actions required are put into practice and trends or additional learning points are identified.
+Complaints received by Teldoc will be reviewed at our Quality Governance Meetings to ensure any actions required are put into practice and trends or additional learning points are identified.

 If it is not possible to raise your complaint immediately, please let us have details of your complaint within 12 months of the incident or within 12 months of when the complaint comes to your notice.